marcsello/epic-script-collection/README.md

-# wifi-activator
+# Epic Wifi activator script by Marcsello
-Bash script to help activating wifi
+Bash script to help activating an apparently stuck wifi device

 Designed and tested on Debian 8.5